-Top 5 4th Quarter Trades of PR - GuruFocus.com
+Top 5 4th Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were PRIVATE TRUST CO NA’s top five trades of the quarter.
+According to GuruFocus data, these were Private Advisor Group, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional U.S. Core Equity 2 ETF has a price-earnings ratio of 15.37 and a price-book ratio of 3.02.
+In terms of valuation, Schwab Fundamental U.S. Large Company Index ETF has a price-earnings ratio of 14.10 and a price-book ratio of 2.46.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 GARP ETF has a price-earnings ratio of 11.49 and a price-book ratio of 3.04.
+In terms of valuation, Schwab Fundamental International Large Company Index ETF has a price-earnings ratio of 9.38 and a price-book ratio of 1.03.

-PRIVATE TRUST CO NA reduced their investment in ARCA:VOO by 4,545 shares.
-The trade had a 0.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $351.8.
+During the quarter, Private Advisor Group, LLC bought 141,249 shares of ARCA:VTV for a total holding of 584,671.
+The trade had a 0.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $136.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.